clowdhaus/eksup/examples/eks-mng-1.20.md

 ### Upgrade the Control Plane

 When upgrading the control plane, Amazon EKS performs standard infrastructure and readiness health checks for network traffic on the new control plane nodes to verify that they're working as expected.
 If any of these checks fail, Amazon EKS reverts the infrastructure deployment, and your cluster control plane remains on the prior Kubernetes version.
 Running applications aren't affected, and your cluster is never left in a non-deterministic or unrecoverable state.
 Amazon EKS regularly backs up all managed clusters, and mechanisms exist to recover clusters if necessary.

+The control plane should be upgraded first to meet the [Kubernetes version skew policy requirements](https://kubernetes.io/releases/version-skew-policy/#kubelet) where `kubelet` must not be newer than `kube-apiserver`.

 - ℹ️ [Updating an Amazon EKS cluster Kubernetes version](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html)